Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 b \approx E[R(\tau)] = \frac{1}{N} \sum_{n=1}^{N} R(\tau)
 $$

 during we sample the trajectories.
-But, are we allowed to do that ?
+But, are we allowed to do that?
 We will see that subtracting a baseline is *unbiased in expectation*, that is

 $$